-1.2 Speed Implies Structure
+1.2 Speed implies structure

-Psycholinguists have known for decades that language comprehension is immediate, incremental, and works on all levels at once: syntactic, semantic, discourse, and pragmatic (Marslen-Wilson, 1973).
+Psycholinguists have known for decades that language comprehension is immediate and incremental and works on all levels at once (syntactic, semantic, pragmatic, discourse) (Marslen-Wilson, 1973).
 People interpret utterances word by word without noticeable delay.
 Recent work has shown that an event verb will activate its prototypical objects in just the time it takes to hear the verb and that this will influence the interpretation of later syntactic structures (Matsuki et al., 2011).

 When cognitive psychologists explain this ability, they talk about people having schemas that organize their knowledge of ordinary things and events (Bartlett, 1932).
-This resonates with the ideas and mechanisms of frames and scripts that were developed in artificial intelligence and linguistics more than thirty years ago (Minsky, 1975; Fillmore, 1976).
-These mechanisms encode knowledge about conventional types of events and situations that people know about or have experienced: birthday parties, presidental inaugurations, eating at a restaurant, etc. They provide expectations about what is likely to happen and what defaults to assume in order to account for things that must have happened but were not witnessed.

-In areas of research such as neuroscience (Speer et al., 2009) or cognitive linguistics (Bergen, Chang, & Narayan, 2004), what a schema consists of or what it means, computationally, to 'activate' a schema and 'provide' expectations has different answers - it is usually not the point of their research.
+This resonates with the ideas and mechanisms of frames and scripts that were developed in Artificial Intelligence more than thirty years ago (Minsky, 1975; Schank & Abelson, 1977).
+But in areas of research such as neuroscience (Speer et al., 2009), or cognitive linguistics (Bergen, Chang, & Narayan, 2004), what a schema consists of or what it means, computationally, to 'activate' a schema and 'provide' expectations has different answers - it is usually not the point of their research.
 It is, however, the point of our own research.
-This paper describes our computational account of what schemas are, how they are activated, their mechanisms for controlling interpretation, and how they provide expectations, implicatures, and defaults.
+This paper describes our computational account of what a schema is, how they are activated, their mechanisms for controlling interpretation, and how they provide expectations, implicatures, and defaults.